-A not-for-profit organisation does not operate for the profit or personal gain if its individual members.
-Not-for-profits can make profit, but any profit made must be used to carry out the organisation's purposes and must not be distributed to owners, members or other private people.
+A not-for-profit organisation provides services to the community and doesn't operate for the profit or personal gain of its individual members.
+All profits made must go back into the services the organisation provides.
+Profits mustn't be distributed to owners, members or other private people.

 Registering a not-for-profit organisation

-Further information on registering a NFP company and responsibilities of a NFP company is available on the ASIC website.
+Further information, including registering an NFP company and responsibilities of an NFP company, is available on the Australian Taxation Office website.

 Not-for-profit tax laws and concessions - Australian Taxation Office